Skip to content

 • Eye pain: Extremely rare, occurring in less than 2% of choroidal melanoma cases.
 The main causes are secondary glaucoma due to elevated intraocular pressure or tumor necrosis4).

-Symptoms of ciliary body melanoma show the following characteristics due to the peculiarity of its anatomical location5).
+Symptoms of ciliary body melanoma exhibit the following characteristics due to the specificity of its anatomical location5).

-• Painless vision loss (blurring): Most common complaint.
+• Painless vision loss (blurring): The most common complaint.

-• Astigmatism due to lens displacement: Anterior displacement of the lens-iris diaphragm caused by the tumor.
+• Astigmatism due to lens displacement: Forward movement of the lens and iris diaphragm caused by the tumor.

-• Painless visual field defect when the tumor invades the visual axis.
+• Painless visual field defect when the visual axis is involved.

-• Painful vision loss due to acute intraocular pressure elevation: Caused by secondary angle-closure glaucoma.
+• Painful vision loss due to rapid intraocular pressure elevation: Caused by secondary angle-closure glaucoma.

-Secondary intraocular pressure elevation is observed in up to 17% of patients at the time of ciliary body melanoma diagnosis3).
+Secondary intraocular pressure elevation is observed in up to 17% of cases at the time of ciliary body melanoma diagnosis3).

 Choroidal Melanoma

-Typical appearance: Unilateral, elevated, dome-shaped, gray-brown choroidal mass with irregular borders.
+Typical appearance: Unilateral, ill-defined, elevated dome-shaped gray-brown choroidal mass.

-Mushroom shape: About 20% break through Bruch’s membrane and take on a mushroom (collar button) shape.
-Rapid growth occurs after Bruch’s membrane rupture.
+Mushroom-shaped configuration: Approximately 20% break through Bruch’s membrane and take on a mushroom (button) shape.
+They rapidly enlarge after penetrating Bruch’s membrane.

 Subretinal fluid: Frequently accompanied by serous retinal detachment.